-When it comes to online sports betting, one of the most fun football bets to make is the over for total points.
+When it comes to online sports betting, one of the most popular NFL bets is over/under total points.
 That way, you can root for both teams when they have the ball and just cheer for every score.

 With that said, few things are more frustrating than watching a struggling offense in a game where you took the over.
 A bad offensive game in the NFL looks something like less than 200 total yards and less than 10 points.